 - Open bites, where some teeth don’t touch each other when your mouth is closed

 - Crossbites, where some upper teeth meet the insides of the lower teeth

 - Crowding, where some teeth are placed behind or in front of each other

 Best Candidates for Invisalign

 Choosing between braces and Invisalign isn’t always an easy choice.
 While Invisalign makes eating, playing sports, and living a “normal” life much easier, there are some important considerations to make before signing up for a treatment plan.
 Invisalign is a great choice if you:

 - Aren’t expecting immediate results.
 Depending on the amount of correction needed, your treatment can last anywhere between six to 18 months.

 - Are comfortable with a higher cost.
 Braces can cost anywhere between $2,500–$6,000.
 In contrast, Invisalign treatments often cost between $3,000–$8,000.

 - Want the benefit of braces without the hardware.
 Metal brackets can not only be an eyesore, but they can also be painful for your cheeks, lips, and gums.
 Because Invisalign does not have rough edges and uses clear plastic, they are much less invasive (and hardly visible!).
-For athletes, this is a huge win, as Invisalign minimizes potential damage from a thrown arm or elbow.
+This is a huge win for athletes, as Invisalign minimizes potential damage from a thrown arm or elbow.

 - Have a solid at-home oral hygiene routine.
 Because you don’t need to avoid sticky or crunchy foods like you would with braces, Invisalign retainers do need to be cleaned often.
 Your dentist will send you home with a cleaning kit to help you keep your retainers free from bacterial buildup, but you’ll also need to stay committed to cleaning your Invisalign retainers throughout the day.